lakshaysharma14/Visitor-Management-System/README.md

 </p>

 Details of the host are mentioned in the config.json file and that details can be altered.
+Also you have to mention twillo account details so that you can enable the twillo API to send sms.
 Subsequently there is a prototype email mentioned used for sending Email to Users.

 ### Installation